 Carefully choosing the electrolyte used allows the electropolishing technique to be applied to different materials including aluminium, titanium and copper, although the application that has piqued the most interest commercially is electropolishing of stainless steel.
 Hastelloy©, Inconel© and other nickel-chromium alloys have been successfully electropolished.
 In most cases, electropolished stainless steel surfaces are bright and shiny, as a result of the removal of the often contaminated surface layer and the electrochemical action of micro-deburring.
 The advantages of such a shiny and smooth surface are many.
 By reducing the total surface, as a result of micro-deburring, any products that come into contact contact adhere less easily to an electropolished stainless steel surface.
 For the same reason, surfaces can be cleaned and kept clean more easily.

 The friction of an electropolished surface is lower thanks to the smoothing effect that makes electropolishing an excellent technique to eliminate machining burrs that are difficult to remove mechanically.
 The glossy and shiny finish is ideal for a huge variety of aesthetic applications, in particular where mechanical polishing is difficult.
 The applications that benefit from the characteristics of electropolishing are many, and continue to grow every day.

-If you need more information or want to speak to one of our managers, fill out the request form and you will be contacted shortly.
+Would you like to receive more information or speak with one of our managers?
+Fill out the request form next to this text, and you will be contacted as soon as possible.